lupyuen/pinephone-emulator/README.md

 TODO: Should we simulate the timer to start NuttX? https://lupyuen.org/articles/interrupt.html#timer-interrupt-isnt-handled

-TODO: Should we do something in `svc 0` interrupt?

-TODO: Why is Interrupt Number intno=2?

-TODO: Read VBAR_EL1 to fetch Vector Table.
-Then trigger SVC 0 and Timer Interrupt.

-TODO: What's inside the Vector Table?

 # Unicorn Output

 TODO: GICv3 won't work in Unicorn, so we have to simulate Timer Interrupts and I/O Interrupts